top of page

 St Peter's Church, Holton

-Everyone is welcome for Holy Communion at St Peter's Church in Holton.
-Refreshments will be served after.
+Everyone is welcome for Holy Communion at St Peter's Church, Holton.
+Refreshments will be served afterwards.

 You can access the service booklet here.